dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 This works by changing what the top level hook is.
 It gets translated into an IO action that is pierced into the chain.
 The promise is resolved when the io response is returns.
 So instead of rerunning the effect, it only runs once, and awaits the io return.

+setState could be synchronous, since it doesn't have any return function, and all events that come after it will be processed later, since no way to jump the priority queue on loopback, except for critical system functions.
+Ie: all setState actions are equal.

+setState with a function is sugar for lockState then setState, where setState releases the lock.
+Because it is fire and forget, it would need to be rerun if action processing stopped before it got to the reducer ?
+Also, if we want to throw, then for this error to make it back in, we need it to be async.
+So useState could be sync, but setState is asynchronous if you use a function ?
+If a reducer has its config to no concurrency then there can be no conflicts, but if it allows parallels then we could throw if setState was called synchronously ?
 ## Rerunning
 The dependencies changing cause a new action to be sent out on the io channel, with the produced function attached.
 Pass the function along using a global weakmap to whisper it out of the isolator and to the isolate runner.